Discover more from Down by the Sea

 In reality all that I missed was an hour or two of quiet moments staring out the window whilst I eat breakfast and sip tea.

 Seaweed, kelp, tangle, tang, dulse, wair, ware are just various names for this fascinating plant.
-Its history here has made its mark on the land, remains of the circular pits and the places to dry, burn and process.
+Its history here has made its mark on the land remains of the circular pits and the places to dry

-Kelp in Orkney has a firm place in the islands history, storms would wash up huge swaths onto the shore and islanders would drag it up and use it to increase the fertility of the land or dry it on stone walls and then burn it in the huge pits.
-The remains of the industry are part of the back drop of my daily wander.
+Here in Orkney it has a firm place in the islands history, storms would wash up huge swaths of kelp onto the strandline and islanders would drag it up and use it to increase the fertility of the land.

 Beautiful always.